aidul23/search-from-webpageURL/README.md

 ### Features
 - URL Embedding: Extracts and embeds webpage content into a MongoDB vector database.
-- Query System: Allows users to ask questions, and the app responds with answers based on the embedded content.
+- Query System: Allows users to ask questions in text and audio, and the app responds with answers based on the embedded content.
 - Responsive Design: Frontend styled using Tailwind CSS and designed to mimic ChatGPT’s interface.
 - Interactive Sidebar: Sidebar for adding URLs and a chat-like area for user interaction.
 - Real-Time Feedback: Provides loading indicators and success/error messages during operations.